Reynolds School students thrive in NPR's Next Generation 'boot camp'

 Students conceive, develop, report, write, edit and produce multimedia segments for broadcast and online distribution, according to information from the Reynold's School.

 “This is a remarkable opportunity for Reynolds School students to work one-on-one with public media professionals, and to get paid doing it,” Reynolds School Dean Al Stavitsky said.
-Dean Al worked with Doug Mitchell, who directs the Next Generation training program for NPR, to bring the program to Nevada.
+Stavitsky worked with Doug Mitchell, who directs the Next Generation training program for NPR, to bring the program to Nevada.

 “NPR likes supporting this program because it allows us to discover young talent,” Mitchell said.
 “The project gives NPR professionals a chance to see if students have what it takes to do the work and allows NPR to build a pipeline of new professionals who understand the NPR way of storytelling.”